derive88/Generation_7_Electronics/arduino support/usb adapter/Readme CDC-SPI.txt

     There are several options you can configure in Makefile.

     MCU       Select MCU type.
     F_CPU     Select clock.
 16.5MHz is the internal RC oscillator for ATtiny45/85/461/861, and 12.8MHz is for ATtiny44/84.
               3.3V Vcc may not be enough for the higher clock operation.
+    AVRDUDE*  Select your programming tool and it's flags.
+              AVRDUDEFLAGSFAST is used for normal operations,
+              AVRDUDEFLAGSSLOW is used for operations typically applied to factory fresh ATtinys.

     Rebuild all the codes after modifying Makefile.